bobrocke/My-Blog-Hugo/content/blog/eleventy.md

 ```

 Seeing [dates displayed off by one day](https://www.11ty.dev/docs/dates/#dates-off-by-one-day) is another thing to watch out for.
 Once I got the UTC to local time conversion figured out, the off by one day problem cleared up.

+Because 11ty comes with a limited feature set, you end up having to splice in those you need.
+I've mentioned double pagination, but 11ty does not have an asset pipeline